teunisvdh/ProjectApp/REPORT.md

 # REPORT

 ## Summary
-Everyday people have some time left between activities.
-However, watching a movie most of the times takes too long to pass the time, but the time is too long to keep staring out of the window.
-A tool that creates entertainment for just exactly the time you have to pass is needed.
+Everyday you will have have some time left between activities and you don't know what to do.
+However, watching a movie most of the times takes too long to pass the time, but the available time is too much to keep staring out of the window.
+A tool that creates entertainment for exactly the time you have to pass is needed.

+Solution
 VideoBreak will assure that you can watch a personalised YouTube playlist while traveling, waiting for someone, lunch and many more activities.
-THe dureation won't exceed the time you have.
+The duration won't exceed the time you have.

 ![Alt text](https://github.com/teunisvdh/ProjectApp/blob/master/doc/SummaryApp.jpg)